Therapy for Anxiety in Ontario

 If anxiety is affecting your daily life, relationships, sleep, or ability to do the things you want, therapy can help.
 Common signs that therapy may be beneficial include:

-You feel on edge or worried most days
+• You feel on edge or worried most days

-Anxiety is getting in the way of work, school, or social life
+• Anxiety is getting in the way of work, school, or social life

-You avoid situations because of fear or worry
+• You avoid situations because of fear or worry

-You experience panic attacks or physical symptoms (racing heart, nausea, shortness of breath)
+• You experience panic attacks or physical symptoms (racing heart, nausea, shortness of breath)

-You feel stuck in patterns of worry or overthinking
+• You feel stuck in patterns of worry or overthinking

 If any of these sound familiar, it’s worth exploring therapy.
 You don’t need to be “in crisis” to get support—therapy can help you build lasting tools and confidence.

-Can therapy help panic attacks, social anxiety
+Can therapy help with panic attacks and social anxiety?

 Yes.
 Therapy can be very effective for both panic attacks and social anxiety.